snowplow-archive/snowplow.github.com/_posts/2016-03-14-snowplow-r78-great-hornbill-released.md

 We have also configured the Kinesis Client Library to upload [monitoring information][kclMonitoring] about Stream Enrich to CloudWatch - this feature was previously disabled.

+<h2 id="rename">8.
+Renaming Scala Kinesis Enrich to Stream Enrich</h2>

+Scala Kinesis Enrich isn't actually limited to using Kinesis: it can also read from `stdin` and write to `stdout`.
+In the future we plan on integrating [Apache Kafka][kafka] into this component.
+Since Scala Kinesis Enrich will actually support multiple different types of stream, we have renamed it to *Stream Enrich*.

-<h2 id="other">Other improvements</h2>
+<h2 id="other">9.
+Other improvements</h2>

 We have also:

 * Specified the [UTF-8][utf8] character encoding for all string serialization and deserialization operations
-* Combined the separate thread pools which the Scala Stream Collector used to write to the good stream and the bad stream into a single thread pool
+* Combined the two thread pools which the Scala Stream Collector used to write to the good stream and the bad stream into a single thread pool
 * Reduced the complexity of the algorithm used by Kinesis Elasticsearch Sink to convert enriched event TSVs to JSON
-* Fixed an error causing Kinesis Elasticsearch Sink's internal monitoring to use a timestamp for the `failureCount` field of storage_write_failed events
+* Fixed an error causing Kinesis Elasticsearch Sink's internal monitoring to use a timestamp for the `failureCount` field of `storage_write_failed` events
 * Made the regular expression for schemas used by Kinesis Elasticsearch Sink more permissive, allowing vendors with hyphens

-<h2 id="upgrading">Upgrading</h2>
+<h2 id="upgrading">10.
+Upgrading</h2>

 The Kinesis apps for r78 are now all available in a single zip file here: